WillHenderson141/cs-assign0-github-setup-/README.md

 - [x] git version (2.51.0) installed
 - [x] git config William Henderson/whenderson10@student.ccc.edu
 - [x] git ssh key (Hi WillHenderson141!
 You've successfully authenticated, but GitHub does not provide shell access.)

+REFLECTION
+Once I realized the differnt programs I would need everything went over smoothly although hands down the easiest part is setting up the account and the two step authentication.
+The confusing part to me was dealing with the ssh-key because I had to turn ssh on and then automate it.
+Through this process however I leared more about git bash and how to operate within that CLI.